Jmwofford/babyDiv_WDI-curriculum/projects/unit_02/README.md

 Your app must:

 * **Have at _least_ 3 models** (more if they make sense) – one representing someone using your application (a user), and two others that represent the main functional idea for your app
+   * Remember that many-to-many relationships are difficult in MongoDB and focus on relationships being one-to-many for your MVP.
 <!-- * **Include sign up/log in functionality**, with encrypted passwords & an authorization flow.
 The boilerplate is here: https://git.generalassemb.ly/atl-wdi/wdi-curriculum-9/tree/master/projects/unit_02/project2_boilerplate -->
 * **Have complete RESTful routes** for at least one of your resources with GET, POST, PUT, and DELETE
 * **Write Mongo queries using the Mongoose module** and interact with your document database.
-Promises will likely make your life easier as you start to build complex queries!
+Promises will make your life easier as you start to build complex queries!
 * **Include wireframes** that you designed during the planning process
 * **Include User Stories**
 * **Include ERDs**